 Her dedication, on the other hand, is measured in broken bones; Tarah has bounced back from almost-catastrophic injuries so many times it’s unlikely that there’s much that could keep her down.
 She has been instrumental in sparking a phenomenon that has blown open the doors of the motocross "boys" club.
 “My goal is to win everything I enter,” Tarah says.
 “I am not going to be satisfied until I dominate the sport of women’s motocross.”

 In 2009, despite a broken wrist, Tarah still managed to compete in many world championship races.
-In 2010, she picked up the silver medal at the X Games in Super X and successfully defended her piece of silverware the following year.
+In 2010, she picked up the silver medal at the X Games in Super X and successfully defended her silverware the following year.
 2012 brought more success when Tarah stood atop the podium at different Women's Motocross Championships across America.
-More success followed in 2013 with X Games bronze medals in both Enduro X and Moto X.
+More success followed in 2013 with X Games bronze medals in both Enduro X and Moto X, followed in 2015 with a silver medal in Enduro X.

-Tarah has also got her sights set on the women’s race series in Europe, where Factory teams and prestige prevail amongst women’s racing.
-Breaking down more barriers and picking up a world championship along the way are on her “To Do’ list.Read more
+Tarah has also got her sights set on the women’s race series in Europe, where Factory teams and prestige prevail among women’s racing.
+Breaking down more barriers and picking up a world championship along the way are on her 'to do’ list.Read more